 How is tricuspid atresia diagnosed?

-In most cases, a doctor will use an echocardiogram to diagnose tricuspid atresia.
-An echocardiogram uses high-pitched sound waves that bounce off the child’s heart, producing moving images that the doctor can see on a video screen.
+Tricuspid atresia is usually diagnosed with an echocardiogram.
+An echocardiogram uses high-pitched sound waves that bounce off the child’s heart to produce moving images that the doctor can see on a video screen.
+The echocardiogram tracks the flow of blood and can show: